 When we think of the mythology of wine in ancient Greece, Dionysus immediately comes to mind, and rightly so.
 His mythology is vast, complicated, confusing, and often contradictory, and I cannot hope to do it justice here.
 So I will cover only the principal aspects relating to wine, together with enough background to put the wine theme into perspective.

 It seems that Dionysus did not begin as a wine god, but only became that when viniculture took root in Greece.
-The archaeology indicates that viniculture came to Greece both from Egypt through Crete, and from Canaan and Asia Minor through Thrace/Macedonia.
-Before they had wine, the Greeks drank and got intoxicated from fermented mead (from honey), as well as beer-like beverages from cereal grains.
+The archaeology indicates that viniculture came to Greece both from Egypt through Crete, and also from Canaan and Asia Minor through Thrace/Macedonia.
+Before the Greeks had wine, they drank and got intoxicated from fermented mead (from honey), as well as beer-like beverages from cereal grains.
 According to Robert Graves, they also had a spruce beer laced with ivy (p.
 108).
 Dionysus was already associated with these other intoxicants before grape vines and wine came on the scene and became the dominant beverage in Greek culture.
-The fact that the winnowing fan and ivy are two of his symbols are part of this legacy.
+The fact that the winnowing fan and ivy are two of his symbols is part of this legacy.

 The mythology of Dionysus ties him both to Crete and Thrace, where viniculture first developed near Greece, and eventually Thebes in Boeotia (whose king Cadmus was said to come from Canaan).
 Since he was established in Crete and Thrace and there already linked with other intoxicants, he was the deity who naturally became the wine god and grew in popularity in Greece proper together with the spread of viniculture there.